PepaHlousek/Nonlinearity/README.md

 The script `process_SPADs.py` imports and processes all the data.
 Fitting both paralyzing and nonparalyzing models is included.

 The Jupyter notebook `model_corrections.ipynb` provides the analysis of the counts corrected for dead time and dark counts.
-Fig. 7 from the supplemental material is reproduced from scratch with all technical steps explicitly given in the form of code and notes.
+Fig. 11 is reproduced from scratch with all technical steps explicitly given in the form of code and notes.

 ## Stability

 Both text files contain a series of intensities measured during a 12-hour stability measurement.
 The file `stability_SLED.txt` represents the source alone, while `stability_SLED_NL.txt` includes the whole measurement setup.
-The script `Allan_deviation.py` computes the Allan deviations and draws the plots in Fig. 2 of the supplemental material.
+The script `Allan_deviation.py` computes the Allan deviations and draws the plots in Fig. 6.